 All five divisions of the AIF saw action in the Third Battle of Ypres.
 Despite suffering 38,000 casualties in a period of just eight weeks of fighting, the AIF made a significant contribution to the successful outcome of the fighting in Flanders.
 Twenty men of the AIF were the first to reach the ruins of Passchendaele but were forced to retreat through lack of support.

 The silencing of the guns in November 1918 ended the tragedy of The Great War, but also heralded the start of many thousands of individual battles from psychological trauma.
 A great many men on all sides would suffer years if not a lifetime's worth of emotional torment from years of constant bombardment or exposure to terrifying scenes; the thousands of 'Diggers' who returned safely home were not exempt, shell shock - often leading to suicide - was to take a terrible toll.
-The consequence of emotional trauma to Australian society from The Great War was not restricted to its returning soldiers, the many thousands of its women who lost their husbands, fathers or sons are testament to this.
+The consequence of emotional trauma to Australian society from The Great War was not restricted to its returning soldiers, the many thousands of its women who lost menfolk, and orphans of sons and daughters are testament to this.

 Recovering the Past does not give those Australian men depicted in the photographs a voice, but it does give them a presence and a forum in which to be seen.
 They will once again stand tall to the viewers of this project.

-'Recovering The Past' sets new standards in its unique depiction of post-conflict reconciliation, and in raising consequences of human conflict.
+'Recovering The Past' sets new standards in its unique depiction of both post-conflict achievement and reconciliation, and in the raising of consequences of human conflict.
 These consequences are not unique to The Great War alone, they apply to all wars since - globally - and those to come.
 This exhibition therefore carries a universal message and timeless relevance.

 Australia’s contribution to the history of The Great War as we know it is not limited to the fighting.
 Much of what happened in the trenches was revealed to us through the powerful photographs and montage images produced by Captain James Francis (Frank) Hurley.